lukso-network/docs/docs/standards/rpc-api.md

 ### eth_getAccounts {#eth_getAccounts}

-This method returns all of the addresses that returns a list of accounts the node controls.
+Similar to the `eth_requestAccounts` this method returns all of the addresses that are controlled by the application.

 Returns
 `string[]` - a successful request returns an array of hexadecimal Ethereum address strings